 Contrary to widely held opinions about a global youth culture obsessed with shopping and fast fashion, Christina says that consumer culture is actually changing from the millennial generation up.
 “In 2013 there was an incident in Bangladesh where many garment workers died, causing unease amongst the younger generation.
 Millennials, understandably, don’t want to wear clothes that others have died to make, and have since shown increasing support for the people behind their clothes.
 They are troubled by the impact the industry has had on the environment.”
 She firmly regards the youth of today as being the driving force behind global change.
 “Millennials might not be dripping in cash, but they are certainly dripping in values, and this will change fashion production significantly.
-They have a huge desire of wanting to be part of something meaningful.”
+They have a huge desire to be part of something meaningful.”

 Christina has long term ambitions for the future of R Collective, despite the brand still being in its early stages.
 “We’re going to investigate new materials such as the upcycled end of roll waste from luxury brands, and textile materials such as yarn.
 It takes a lot of work to figure out what to do with rolls of yarn but it’s a challenge we’re eagerly taking on!”
 Currently, the brand is busy working on a new project involving military jacket waste.